reynaroma/reynaroma/README.md

 ## Interest
 <p align="center">
 👀 I want to learn more about web development, Microsoft Power Apps and on exciting tech projects.
 I am passionate about making open-source more accessible, developing technology to help people, and fostering community.
-Some of the Technologies I enjoy learning are ReactJS, Microsoft Power Apps, Model-Driven App.
+Some of the Technologies I enjoy learning are ReactJS, Microsoft Power Apps, and Model-Driven App.
 </p>

 ## Contact Me